 - When someone donates to your page, you will receive an email notification and you’ll be able to email, call, or handwrite a thank-you soon after the donation.

 Setting internal deadlines can help keep you on track to hit your goal.

 Tips for Writing a General Email:

-Start by explaining your connection to Dr. Susan Love Research Foundation and why it's important to you.
+Start by explaining your connection to Dr. Susan Love Foundation for Breast Cancer Research and why it’s important to you.